 Later, explore the colorful beaches of Playa Lagunilla, Red, and Yumaque.
 Return to Lima in the evening.

 After breakfast, transfer from Paracas back to Lima.
 Take the rest of today to explore Lima's art, architecture, and history at your leisure.
 Head to some of Lima's best museums, stretch your legs, and grab a bite to eat in one of the many award-winning restaurants.

 Take a ramble along the Miraflores clifftops with their lovely landscaped parks and slot in an afternoon of culture with visits to either the Museo de Arte Contemporaneo (Museum of Contemporary art) or the restored pyramid of Huaca Pucllana, a monument to the pre-Inca lima culture bizarrely jutting up in the midst of leafy Miraflores.

-Next, head to the exquisite Museo Larco for a spellbinding introduction to all of Peru's ancient cultures, presented wonderfully and told through some intriguing ceramics and artifacts.
+Next, head to the exquisite Museo Larco for a spellbinding introduction to all of Peru's ancient cultures presented wonderfully and told through some intriguing ceramics and artifacts.

 End the day by enjoying a delicious dinner at one of Lima's best restaurants, then head out for a nightcap at one of the city's celebrated cocktail bars.

-Day 7: Departing Lima
+Day 7: Depart Lima

 Today, you will be met at your hotel for a transfer to the Lima Airport for your flight back home. ¡Buen viaje!